taliabenheim/nursing-home-staffing/README.md

 This project generates:
 1. A **figure** showing monthly trends in nursing home contract staffing over time in a small sample of facilities
-2. A few **tables** summarizing nursing home characteristics by contract staffing patterns
+2. A few **tables/plots** summarizing nursing home characteristics by contract staffing patterns
 3. A **map** showing county-level contract staffing prevalence in the Northeast

 ## Data sources